AlaaElden98/CollegeSystem/README.md

 * And through each term they will be regularly informed through that app ( from professor posts) with essential issues like any change in a specific schedule ,  grades reports , any warning for any student and so on .

 * Concerning professors  in addition that it will help them provide essential student related news to them and follow up absence in a way that less prone to error by reducing human intervention , professors can also use it to test students by creating quiz on the app and on the other hand students could easily submit answers and get their grades.
-And so for Student affairs office Administrators they can easily add departments or students show all of them , and do so on .
+And so for Student affairs office Administrators they can easily add,edit departments or students show all of them , and do so on .

 * So as we mentioned our app  works on gathering all these college related work together in one consistent high performance system so that  the scope of the system will be bounded by certain users who include , students , professors and student's affair office administrators .